CottageLabs/oarr/README.md

 Send a new statistic to the registry from a third party which is calculating them.
 This will have the following effects:

-* If the third party does not have the right to add statistics, this request will be rejected
+* If the third party does not have the right to access statistics, this request will be rejected
 * The statistic will be added to the registry object, attributed to the third party
+* The statistic will receive an ID which will be returned to the client in the response

 .

-    DELETE /record/<id>/stat/<datestamp>
+    DELETE /record/<id>/stat/<stat_id>

-Remove any statistic which was created by the third party for the given datestamp.
+Remove any statistic which was created by the third party with the given statistic identifier.
 This will have the following effects:

-* If the third party does not have the right to add statistics, this request will be rejected
+* If the third party does not have the right to access statistics, this request will be rejected
-* Any statistic attributed to the third party which was added at the given datestamp will be removed from the registry object
+* Any statistic attributed to the third party which has the given id will be removed from the registry object
+* No record of the statistic will be kept

 ### Provide Third Party-Specific Data (Read-Write)